hyperledger-archives/sawtooth-core/docs/source/architecture/transactions_and_batches.rst

-There is an important restriction enforced between transactions and batches, which is that the transaction must contain the public key of the batch signer in the batcher_pubkey field.
+There is an important restriction enforced between transactions and batches, which is that the transaction must contain the public key of the batch signer in the batcher_public_key field.
 This is to prevent transactions from being reused separate from the intended batch.
 So, for example, unless you have the batcher's private key, it is not possible to take transactions from a batch and repackage them into a new batch, omitting some of the transactions.